Subchapter D - Eligible Entities

 - Private or independent institutions of higher education;

 - Organizations that are exempt from taxation under Section 501(c)(3) of the Internal Revenue Code; and

 Churches and other faith-based organizations are not eligible to apply for a charter.
 Only applicants that have established a separate, nonsectarian organization exempt from taxation under Section 501(c)(3) of the Internal Revenue Code are considered eligible applicants.

 A majority of the open-enrollment charters that have been granted are held by non-profit corporations; however, several open-enrollment charters have been awarded to universities and governmental entities.
 (Note: Public senior colleges and universities may also apply for college or university charters under Chapter 12, Subchapter E).

 Applying for a Subchapter D Open-Enrollment Charter

-If you have any questions about the information on this page, contact the Charter School Administration Unit at (512) 463-9575.
+If you have questions relating to the RFA and/or the application process, please contact the Division of Charter School Administration at (512)463-9575.